dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 At the back of your mind, you imagined the clients' impressed looks on the astonishing feat.

 Finally, on the pitching day, just when you thought things are going in the right direction.
-One of the clients asked
+One of the clients asked,

 "**Does your model run on our existing CPU?**"

 You flinched.
 That wasn't something you anticipated.
-You tried to convince them that GPUs are the way forward and it is the "best" way to run your model in real-time.
+You tried to convince them that GPUs are "the way forward" and it is "the best way" to run your model in real-time.

-You scanned the room and begin to notice their faces, they don't look particularly happy 👇
+You scanned the room and begin to notice the looks on their faces 👇

 {{< figure_resizing src="meme.jpg">}}

+Needless to say it didn't go well.
 I hope nobody will ever have to face this awkward situation in a pitching session, ever.
 You don't have to learn it the hard way, like I did.

 How, you asked?
+Can we really use CPUs to run models in real-time?
 This post is exactly that.

 I will show you how you can supercharge your YOLOv5 inference performance running on a consumer CPU.
-Oh, we'll be using free and open-source tools from [Neural Magic](https://neuralmagic.com/).
+Oh, we'll be using **free** and open-source tools and it only takes few steps to start.

 {{< notice tip >}}
 By the end of this post, you will learn how to: